SotirisDimitrakoulakos/Digital_Airlines_Information_System/README.md

 *Internal Function create_session :
 It is used in the log_in function.
 This function takes a given email and a boolean value role_admin as parameters.
 When it is called, it generates a uinque random id with uuid.uuid4, which is converted to a string.
 If role_admin is True (meaning a admin is logging in), then in the live_sessions dictionary, in the element with key "admin", an element is added with the unique id as its key and the email as its value.
 The correspoding squence (in the element with key "admin") happens if role_admin is False (meaning a simple user is logging in).

+*NOTE*: Some unique IDs may differ, because the tests were executed at different stages of the project, different times and after deleting/making a lot of images and containers of the services, as well as adding/removing a lot of data.
+Their purpose is just to shiw that the functions work and how they work.

+Each function checks if the given data is valid (which is passed through, with either URL or JSON), if the needed elements in the data exist, if the user ID exists in the live_sessions (if not it is a Rogue User) and if it is a simple user or an admin (except sign_up and log_in).
+In each case, it returns a response with the appropriate response code (500, 401, etc.), depending on the problem.
+If everything is ok, it returns a response with the requested data and response code status=200.

 1. sign_up (for Simple Users and Administrators):

+   Counts all the documents in the Users collection which have the same given email or the same given username.
+If both results are 0, then it creates a simple user dictionary, with all the data given and it inserts it into the Users collection.
+If everything is ok, it returns a response with the requested data and response code status=200.

+   Example:
    ![sign_up1](https://github.com/SotirisDimitrakoulakos/YpoxreotikiErgasia23_E20040_Dimitrakoulakos_Sotirios/assets/116378407/ae1c523f-9590-48db-84dc-20c857173109)

 2. log_in (for Simple Users and Administrators):

+   Counts all the documents in the Users collection which have both the same given email and the same given entr_password.
+If the result is 1, then it finds that document, else it means there are either 0 or more than one documents with these credentials, so it responds accordingly.
+If its category field is
+   "administrator", then it calls the create_session function, with the given email and True as its parameters, else if it is "simple", then it calls the create_session function, with the given email and False as its parameters.
+This function returns the unique ID that was made.
+Which we put to the Response, so the user can put it in the next requests' header "user_ID".
+If everything is ok, it returns a response with the requested data and response code status=200.

    ![log_in1](https://github.com/SotirisDimitrakoulakos/YpoxreotikiErgasia23_E20040_Dimitrakoulakos_Sotirios/assets/116378407/d304a03e-aebe-4ed9-a264-5e1a67f8cd03)